 Herman Miller launches Metaform Portfolio, a flexible and modular system with functional accessories that enables people to adjust their surroundings as needs evolve.
-The latest in material innovation, Metaform blocks are created from an abundant, environmentally-resistant and recyclable material.
+The latest in material innovation, Metaform blocks are created from an abundant, environmentally-resistant, and recyclable material.

-Herman Miller forms a strategic partnership with naughtone, a UK-based company specialising in upholstered soft seating and other collaborative products.
+Herman Miller forms a strategic partnership with naughtone, a UK-based company specializing in upholstered soft seating and other collaborative products.
 The partnership expands Herman Miller’s product portfolio, as well as its production and product development capabilities worldwide.

 Herman Miller introduces the Keyn Chair Group, a dynamic range of meeting and side chairs designed by forpeople to offer natural comfort to support people as they move and change postures.